 Gyumri has multiple beautiful churches.
 One of those is Yot verk church (its name can be translated as “seven wounds”), it is located next to the Vardanants Square.
 Generally speaking, I highly recommend you visiting Armenian churches, since you are likely to see very old Christian manuscripts with astonishing trchnakir or bird letter designs.

-Luxe, the oldest standing barbershop in the whole Armenia, built in 1941, is not so far from Vardanants Square.
-It’s in Gayi street and I encourage you to ask locals for directions!
-You won’t regret it. 🙂 Visiting it provides a unique view into the old Soviet interior design practices, because the owner managed to maintain the place in a great state for all these years.
+Luxe, the oldest standing barbershop in the whole Armenia, built in 1941, is not so far from Vardanants Square, on Gayi street, building 7.
+Visiting it provides a unique view into the old Soviet interior design practices, because the owner managed to maintain the place in a great state for all these years.
 Watch the video below to learn more.
-I actually have a whole post about this barbershop in Gyumri, and another one with interesting facts about Gyumri, so check it out to learn more about my personal #1 city to visit outside the capital.
+I actually have a whole post about this barbershop in Gyumri, and another one with interesting facts about Gyumri, so check them out to learn more about my personal #1 city to visit outside the capital.